pgmystery/retropie-marketplace/README.md

 - Personal backups of games you own (where legally permitted)

 This project **does not condone or facilitate piracy** in any form.

 ---

+## Description

+This project is an addon for RetroPie that enables users to download and install ROMs directly onto their system.
+It simplifies the process by automating the setup through a Python script and uses GUI for easy usage.

+---